Meitei inscriptions: Four stones of Tarao Pal

-Four stone inscriptions with the oldest one being dated to the reign of King Urakonthouba in the 6th century and the latest being to the period of King Gambhir Singh were discovered beginning 1974 in remote corners of then Chandel district near the Indo-Myanmar border.
+Four stone inscriptions with the oldest one being dated to the reign of King Urakonthouba in the 6th century and the latest being to the period of King Gambhir Singh were discovered beginning 1974 in Chandel district.

 One of the stone inscriptions at Tarao Pal dates back to King Kiyamba (1467-1508).
-Measuring 24.5X13 cm, the inscription in archaic Meitei script strongly instructs that stealing of animals and taking of slaves cannot be tolerated from the village and that the village serves as the Eastern guard of Manipur state.
+Measuring 24.5X13 cm, the inscription in archaic Meitei script instructs that stealing of animals and taking of slaves cannot be tolerated from the village, and that the village serves as the Eastern guard of Manipur state.
 A temple was also built in its vicinity, as per one of the deciphered lines, as per Mutua Bahadur.
 While deciphering of the whole script is impossible due to degeneration, the deciphered statement was arrived from the four lines inscribed in the stone.
 It during the period of King Kiyamba that the Kabaw Valley was annexed to the kingdom of Manipur after a joint successful military expedition with the King Khekhomba of the ethnic Shan, known to as Pong to the Meeteis, following which Ningthi Turel or present day Chindwin River was established as the eastern political boundary of the erstwhile Manipur kingdom.

 Another stone attributed to King Kiyamba with a width of 15 cm and a height of 14 cm, having 5 lines is also to be found in which it was declared that it was the decree of Godly king Kiyamba that slaves cannot be taken from Tarao Pal.

 Maharaj Gambhir Singh stone inscription measures 22 cm in width and has a height of 20 cm.
 Written in archaic Meetei script, 7 lines are inscribed in the stone at Tarao Pal in Chandel district, of which some could not be deciphered.